 - Failure to follow these instructions may impact your competitiveness in this process or may result in disqualification.

-Please visit Getting-a-Job with the County of Sonoma to review more detailed information about the hiring process, including the application process, examination steps, and department selection processAPPLICATION SUBMISSIONS REQUIRE THE SUPPLEMENTAL QUESTIONNAIRE BE COMPLETED.Responses to supplemental questions may be scored using position-specific criteria.
+Please visit Getting a Job with the County of Sonoma to review more detailed information about the hiring process, including the application process, examination steps, and department selection process.APPLICATION SUBMISSIONS REQUIRE THE SUPPLEMENTAL QUESTIONNAIRE BE COMPLETED.Responses to supplemental questions will be used in assessing minimum qualifications.
 Please provide specific and detailed responses of a reasonable length to allow for a thorough assessment of your qualifications.
-Responses that state "See Resume" or "See Application" may be considered insufficient and therefore may not be scored.
+Responses that state "See Resume" or "See Application" may be considered insufficient.

 The selection procedure will consist of the following examination: